MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-properties.md

 ---
 title: MSBuild Properties
-description: Explore how to use MSBuild name-value property pairs to pass values to tasks, evaluate conditions, and store values in Visual Studio. ms.date: 08/15/2023 ms.topic: conceptual
+description: Explore how to use MSBuild name-value property pairs to pass values to tasks, evaluate conditions, and store values. ms.date: 08/15/2023 ms.topic: conceptual
 helpviewer_keywords: